-Does your institution make use of SAT, ACT degree-seeking applicants: , or SAT Sul bject Test scores in admission deci sions for first-tim ne, first-year,
+Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants:

-ĭ Yes □ No
+Yes  🗆 No

-If yes, place check marks in the appropriate be 2023.
-If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall
+If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2023.

 Require Recommend Require for Some Consider if Submitted Not Used

 SAT or ACT

 ACT Only

 SAT Only

 SAT and SAT Subject Tests or ACT

 SAT Subject Tests

+If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2023 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):

-□ ACT with writing required □ ACT with writing recommended ☑ ACT with or without writing accepted If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fal 2023 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process):
+$\Box$ ACT with writing required

+$\Box$ ACT with writing recommended

+ACT with or without writing accepted

+If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2023 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process):

-☐ SAT with Essay component requir ☐ SAT with ESSAY component reco
+□ SAT with Essay component required

+□ SAT with ESSAY component recommended

-✓ SAT with or without ESSAY com epted
+SAT with or without ESSAY component accepted

 Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

-SAT Essay ACT I Essay
+SAT Essay ACT Essay

-For admission \boxtimes × 1
+For admission

-For placement]
+For placement

-For advising × × 3
+For advising

-In place of an application essay]
+In place of an application essay

-As a validity check on the application process]
+As a validity check on the application process

-No college policy of now]
+No college policy of now

+Not using essay component

+D. In addition, does your institution use applicants' test scores for academic advising?

+Yes  🗆 No

+E. Latest date by which SAT or ACT scores must be received for fall-term admission:

+$\Rightarrow$ January 5th

+Latest date by which SAT Subject Test scores must be received for fall-term admission:

+$\Rightarrow$ January 5th

-D. In addition, does your institution n use applicants' test scores for academic advising? ĭ Yes □ No E. Latest date by which SAT or A ACT scores must be received for fall-term admission: ⇒ January 5th Latest date by which SAT Sub oject Test scores must be received for fall-term admission: ⇒ January 5th F. If necessary, use this space to correquired of some students): larify your test policies (e.g., if tests are recommended for some students, or if tests are no their scores as part s are not required for admission to Bowdoin.
-However, applicants who wish to submi of their application should do so no later than January 5th.
-Home-schooled applicant a graded paper/lab assignment or standardized test scores (ACT or SAT), in addition cation materials.
-G. Please indicate which tests your institution uses for placement (e.g., state tests): □ SAT □ ACT □ SAT Subject Tests ⋈ AP □ CLEP ⋈ Institutional Exam □ State Exam (specify):
+- F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):

+- ⇒ SAT or ACT scores are not required for admission to Bowdoin.
+However, applicants who wish to submit their scores as part of their application should do so no later than January 5th.
+Home-schooled applicants must submit either a graded paper/lab assignment or standardized test scores (ACT or SAT), in addition to their other application materials.

+- G. Please indicate which tests your institution uses for placement (e.g., state tests):

+- SAT

+ACT

+SAT Subject Tests

+AP

+CLEP

+Institutional Exam

+State Exam (specify):